9 Best Ways To Increase Oxygen Levels In Blood

 Woman doing push-ups

+The most basic thing you can do if you want to know how to increase oxygen levels in the blood is exercise.
 To ensure your blood is infused with oxygen, you need to work out regularly.
 When you work out, the cells in the body burn oxygen faster than the regular rate (1).
 As the carbon dioxide levels in the body increase, your brain increases the respiration rate to get more supply of oxygen.
 Your respiratory system and cardiovascular health are at peak performance during aerobic exercise to intake more oxygen.
-It has been observed that people with COPD and resultant low oxygen saturation may enhance their blood oxygen levels by performing exercises to increase lung capacity.
+It has been observed that people with COPD (a lung disease that makes breathing difficult) and resultant low oxygen saturation may enhance their blood oxygen levels by performing exercises to increase lung capacity (2).

 protip_icon Did You Know?